futzu/SCTE35_threefive/README.md

-## `threefive` is a fast, accurate, non-validating SCTE-35 python3 lib.
+### threefive is a fast and accurate and non-validating SCTE-35 parser python3 lib.

 ___